The first image from the James Webb Space Telescope is here, and it’s stunning

 james webb space telescope first image

-The portion of sky recorded in the image is akin to a grain of at arm’s length.
+The portion of sky recorded in the image is akin to a of at arm’s length.
 NASA, ESA, CSA, and STScI

 Related: This is the deepest image of the universe ever shot